trteodor/LineFollower_Light/README.md

   * The estimated cost of all components needed to recreate this design (in full) 150 $ (around) (PCB order included) ( Just for information )

-# You can also my previous Line Follower Project:
+# You can also check my previous Line Follower Project:
 * https://github.com/trteodor/Line_Follower_STM32H7